US STOCKS-M&A deals lift shares, suggest more value in market

 By Ryan Vlastelica

-NEW YORK, Feb 19 (Reuters) - U.S. stocks rose on Tuesday as merger activity suggested the market could offer investors still more value even as the S&P 500 and Dow industrials hover near five-year highs.
+NEW YORK, Feb 19 (Reuters) - U.S. stocks rose on Tuesday as merger activity suggested the market could offer investors still more value even as the S&P 500 index and Dow industrials hovered near five-year highs.

-Office Depot Inc surged 9.4 percent to $5, pulling back from earlier highs after a person familiar with the matter said the No. 2 U.S. office supply retailer was in advanced talks to merge with smaller rival OfficeMax Inc. A deal could come as early as this week.
+Office Depot Inc surged 18 percent to $5.41 after a person familiar with the matter said the No. 2 U.S. office supply retailer is in advanced talks to merge with smaller rival OfficeMax Inc. A deal could come as early as this week.

-More than $158 billion in deals has been announced thus far in 2013.
-Last week, agreements included the acquisition of H.J.
-Heinz Co by Berkshire Hathaway, and the sale by General Electric of its remaining stake in NBCUniversal to Comcast Corp.
+More than $158 billion in deals have been announced thus far in 2013.
+Last week, deals were reached for the acquisiton of H.J.
+Heinz Co by Berkshire Hathaway and the sale by General Electric of its remaining stake in NBCUniversal to Comcast Corp.

 U.S. markets were closed on Monday for the Presidents Day holiday.

-Health insurance stocks tumbled, led by a 7 percent drop in Humana Inc to $72.50 after the company said the government’s proposed 2014 payment rates for Medicare Advantage participants were lower than expected and would hurt its profit outlook.
+Health insuer stocks tumbled, led lower by a 7.6 percent drop in Humana Inc to $72.09 after the company said the government’s proposed 2014 payment rates for Medicare Advantage participants were lower than expected and would hurt its profit outlook.

-UnitedHealth Group lost 1.7 percent to $56.37the biggest drag on the Dow.
+UnitedHealth Group lost 2.1 percent to $56.08 as the biggest drag on the Dow.
 The Morgan Stanley healthcare payor index dropped 1.6 percent.

-Express Scripts rose 2.4 percent to $56.87 after the pharmacy benefits manager posted fourth-quarter earnings.

-Wall Street’s strong start to the year for was fueled by stronger-than-expected corporate earnings, as well as a compromise by legislators in Washington that temporarily averted automatic spending cuts and tax hikes that are predicted to damage the economy.
+The strong start to the year for Wall Street was fueled by stronger-than-expected corporate earnings, as well as a compromise by legislators in Washington that temporarily averted automatic spending cuts and tax hikes that are predicted to damage the economy.

 “If there’s no major contention with sequestration, it looks like stocks are prepared to handle it, but until then we’ll probably stay in a consolidation period marked by sideways trading with a slow rate of ascent,” said Gibbs.